OXID-eSales/developer_documentation/glossary.rst

 * `PayPal Module <https://github.com/OXID-eSales/paypal>`__
 * `PayOne Module <https://github.com/payone-gmbh/oxid-6>`__
 * `Summernote WYSIWYG Editor <https://github.com/OXID-eSales/ddoe-wysiwyg-editor-module>`__
+* `Amazon Pay & Login for OXID eShop <https://github.com/bestit/amazon-pay-oxid>`__

+Profesional Edition and Enterprise Edition compilations additionally contains module:

+* Visual CMS module for easy management of CMS content via drag and drop functionality.

-The components of a OXID Compilation are defined in a `Meta Package`_ To ensure the best stability and interoperability, in a compilation, the versions of all components are pinned to a specific patch release.
+The components of a OXID Compilation are defined in a `Meta Package`_ to ensure the best stability and interoperability, in a compilation, the versions of all components are pinned to a specific patch release.

 .. _glossary-vendor_id: